- 1976 National Assistance League Meeting and formation as a Guild

 In 2002, the Children’s Literacy Enhancement Opportunity program (CLEO) was developed.
 This allowed each child who came to Operation School Bell for clothing to choose a book to take home.
 The large selection of books with different reading levels and subjects encouraged each child to read.

-In 2011, Operation School Bell underwent a major change, closing our chapter store and moving to a retail store.
-Our members meet the families at the San Jacinto Walmart, where each child chooses $100 worth of school clothing.
+In 2011, Operation School Bell underwent a major change, closing our chapter store and moving to retail shopping.
+Our members meet the families at the San Jacinto Walmart, where each child chooses $85 worth of school clothing.
 The vacated Operation School Bell store was transformed into a much needed marking and sorting area for the Thrift Shop.